 What does it mean, to be rational?
 This is the question that Hugo Mercier and Dan Sperber ask in their revolutionary book, The Enigma of Reason.
-This book was a complete revelation to me, one of those rare “paradigm shifts.”
+This book was a complete revelation to me.
 It shattered some of my most deeply held beliefs about intelligence, and its implications for our understanding of human nature are profound.
 I here summarize some of its main ideas, weaving in some of my own thoughts along the way.

 How reason evolved